Leyla Khanim

 Leyla Hanim (d.
-1848) was a 19th century Turkish woman poet.
+1848) was a 19th-century Turkish female poet.

 Biography

-Hanim was born (date unknown) in Constantinople (now Istanbul).
-Her father was Moralızâde Hâmid Efendi and her mother Hadîce Hanım.
-Hanim was educated by the father of poet Mehmed Fuad Pasha, Mehmed Fuad Pasha, who was also a poet and writer.
-Hanim experienced a brief marriage which resulted in divorce.
+Leyla Hanım was born (date unknown) in Constantinople (now Istanbul).
+Her father was Moralızâde Hâmid Efendi and her mother was Hadîce Hanım.
+She was educated by the father of poet Mehmed Fuad Pasha, Mehmed Fuad Pasha, who was also a poet and writer.
+Leyla experienced a brief marriage which resulted in divorce.
 She died in 1848.
 As a member of the Mevlevi Order, she is buried at the Galata Mevlevihanesi.

-After Hanim's divorce, she started writing poetry collected in a diwan.
+After Leyla's divorce, she started writing poetry collected in a diwan.
 She experimented with various forms of poetry.
 After her father died she wrote odes in the Iran tradition of ghazal.